vbachevhx/cookie-bookmarklet/README.md

 ## Limitations

-The tool uses the {{document.cookie}} getter/setter for all its interactions with cookies.
+The tool uses the `document.cookie` getter/setter for all its interactions with cookies.
 This API is limited due to browser security reasons - e.g. much more limited than browser extensions.

 Known limitations: